bootlin/training-materials/slides/yocto-recipe-basics/yocto-recipe-basics.typ

   variables and internal functions available.

   - #yoctovar("WORKDIR"): the recipe's working directory

+  - #yoctovar("UNPACKDIR"): The directory where fetched sources are placed

   - #yoctovar("S"): The directory where the source code is extracted